andyszy/DegenFetcher/README.md

 For each of the deployed contracts above, you can click on the *Read Contract* tab to test out the functions.

-## Contact
+## Support Contact

 Have questions?
-Need support?
+Need support or inspiration?
 Just want to share something cool you're working on?
-Feel free to get in touch via the [Degen Blues discord server](https://discord.gg/uNRDNVRe9U)
+The best place to connect with other artists doing data driven work is the #workshop channel of the [Degen Blues discord server](https://discord.gg/FBrBgTWYR8)